 You will be escorted by your guide through the whole collection inside Shuvalov Palace with comments and stories.
 The palace is a masterpiece in itself; all parquet floors and richly upholstered walls that reflect the sheer opulence of Russia’s imperial age.

-We will meet you in your hotel at any time you wish to start this tour
+Duration: 1 hour.
+We will meet you inside the museum at any time you wish to start this tour